Inverted Arch

 52 Bayou St #22, Douglas, MI 49406

-Walk around the sculpture
+Walk around the sculpture.

-• What is the major shape you notice?
+What major shape do you notice first?

-• How do you think Thompson created this inverted arch?
+How do you think Thompson created this inverted arch?

 Move your eyes from one side of the arch to the other.